esto944/GroupProject/leo.md

 ## My Personal Page ##
-Hey my name is Leo Chen, and I am from Brooklyn, New York.
+Hey my name is Leo Chen, and I am from Brooklyn, New York. <br>
-My parents moved to America from Fujian, China
+My parents moved to America from Fujian, China. <br>

 **My Interests**
 - I chose a computer science major because I found it pretty interesting, but to be honest i didn't really have a major in mind up until the summer of my senior uear